JessicaJuliet/the-leafy-bean/README.md

 ## Credits

+### Content
+* All written content on the website was created by me

 ### Media

+* The logo for The Leafy Bean was designed by me using Adobe Illustrator
-* The photos used in this website were obtained from [Pexels](https://www.pexels.com/) and their source is referenced in the code
+* The photos used in this website were obtained from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/) and their source is referenced in the code
+* The icons used across the website were sourced from [Font Awesome](https://fontawesome.com/)

+### Acknowedgements

+* A huge source of inspiration for this website was drawn from [The Art of Coffee's](https://theartofcoffee.ie/) website and coffee themed projects on [Behance](https://www.behance.ne)
+* My friend, and coffee lover, Aisling gave me an insight into the target audience for this website and what they would hope to gain from it